 One of the easiest ways an attacker can discover vulnerabilities on your network is by doing what is called a port scan.

 Once you have nmap installed and you are plugged into your home network, you’re ready to start scanning.
-Wait a minute, though.
-Did you notice I said “plugged into your home network?”
+Quick note: Did you notice I said “plugged into your home network?”
 Yeah, please don’t try these activities at work – they generate a lot of network traffic and could make you very unpopular with the IT department.

 Ok, my network is in the 192.168.1.x range, so I’m going to issue the following command: